CS-crafthub/BI/README.md

 # BI
 BI Projects
-“This is my first GitHub repository.
-I’m learning GitHub step by step!”
+“This is my first GitHub repository for my BI projects.”